gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## dropLeftWhile

-Remove the longest initial subarray for which all element satisfy the specified predicate, creating a new array
+Remove the longest initial subarray for which all element satisfy the specified predicate, creating a new `ReadonlyArray`.

 **Signature**